rafaelsantos-statflo/scala-graphql-client/README.md

 run
 ```

-The application is going to output a simple query equivalent to the following GraphQL query against the:
+The application is going to output a simple query equivalent to the following GraphQL query against [GraphqlZero API]:

 ```graphql
 query {